-This will involve breaking the news to the patient in a sensitive and tactful manner.
+It can be daunting when referring someone for investigations to rule out cancer.
+This will involve breaking the "bad" news (of a sort) to the patient in a sensitive and tactful manner.

 (See Breaking Bad News Framework in Appendix 3).